 Conservation and supporting biodiversity are not just activities for ecologists and non-governmental organizations.
 As users (including you!) add information to HabiTally, a tracker will not only report gains made in milkweed stems/acres across the U.S., but will allow both better estimates of how much and where current habitat exists, as well as better facilitate analysis of gaps and opportunities for further habitat development.

-In developing HabiTally, our team leveraged the regulatory science base of Bayer Crop Science and the technical know-how of The Climate Corporation to spearhead app development.
+In developing HabiTally, our team leveraged the regulatory science base of Bayer Crop Science and the technical know-how of Climate LLC to spearhead app development.
 HabiTally has been donated fully to Iowa State University (ISU), and through ISU’s stewardship of HabiTally it will remain a transparent and public entity.
 Our team is honored that the Iowa Monarch Conservation Consortium and ISU collaborated with us on HabiTally.

 As we learn more about the overwintering monarch population numbers for 2019 across North America, it’s a great time to start thinking of how you can plan for and support monarch conservation on your land.
 One of the greatest honors of my work with Climate is my ability to talk to farmers about how their land can support biodiversity.
 I encourage all of you, regardless of your background or the land you have available to you, to download the app and to consider adding monarch habitat to your landscapes.
 Spread the word about HabiTally!